 Trolling fish is a method of fishing when you place live/dead bait or lures on the end of the line and is pulled through the water.
 This is done around here when you are targeting freshwater fish and it is usually done by driving a boat SLOWLY in the water.

 For many anglers, this is one of the most effective and fun fishing techniques used today.
-There are two important factors when you are trolling fish and that is the water temperature and the depth and speed that you are presenting your lures.
+There are three important factors when you are trolling fish, and that is the water temperature, the depth and speed that you are presenting your lures.
 Today, there is no guessing on this and I will explain why.

 Trolling fish can mean different things to different anglers.
 You can troll for any species of fish; freshwater predators like walleye, northern pike, salmon and muskies to saltwater fish such as tuna, sailfish and marlin.
 It's an excellent way to cover a lot of water prospecting for fish when they are feeding.